 In British Columbia, particularly in the city of Vancouver, several dispensaries are taking advantage of this recent development.
 They strive to satisfy the demands of customers by producing newly-formulated CBD products and also by better customer service – which resulted in the rise of weed delivery.
 This service has become convenient for those who prefer buying online and waiting for their order to just come at their door.
-There are cannabis businesses who even offer same-day weed delivery Vancouver.
+There are cannabis businesses that even offer same-day weed delivery Vancouver.

 Although everything’s good and legal already, precautions are still to be made by sellers and buyers.
-The British Columbia Cannabis Act can charge penalties and offences to those who violate it.
+The British Columbia Cannabis Act can charge penalties and offenses to those who violate it.
 Here’s what you have to remember:

 Possession of Cannabis

 The amount of weed that you can carry in public is only limited to 30 grams.
 Lighting it up in any public place is also illegal as well as using it in a vehicle.
 Driving under the influence of drugs is strongly frowned upon and those charged may receive penalties.

 Businesses and shops in Vancouver authorized to sell weeds and other related products are those who have acquired the required licenses from the government offices.
 Potential retailers must undergo the application process and must get approved licenses and permits each from the provincial and municipal offices.
 This will cost these sellers approximately $35,000 annually.

 Retailers who are trying to put into the market newly-produced cannabis-infused products must submit another application for approval to the federal government.
 This must be done 60 days before you plan to put it on sale.